MwauStephen/mapty/content.md

 ## 1.Get the current location using the `navigator.geolocation.getCurrentPosition()` method.

+## The above method takes in two call back function one for a successful load and the other for an error

 ## 2.Add the cdn links to your HTML.

 ## 3.Use the already given js functions from leafleat.